5 Irresistible Reasons You Need To Add Salmon To Your Diet

 Guest Post courtesy of Jade Piper

 Whether you prefer it grilled, baked, or pan-seared, there are countless ways to prepare salmon that are both healthy and flavorful.
 It is also easy to incorporate into salads, stir-fries, and other dishes for a quick and easy meal.
-In addition, there are so many DIY salmon recipes that you can try at home; your loved one’s mouth water while whipping up sumptuous salmon dishes like a chef.
-Pro tip: use parchment paper when baking salmon to keep it juicy and also so you don’t have to worry about cleaning to make your kitchen smell nice again.
+In addition, there are so many DIY salmon recipes that you can try at home; your loved one’s mouth will water while whipping up sumptuous salmon dishes like a chef.
+Pro tip: use parchment paper to line your baking dish to keep your salmon juicy, and to make clean-up easy.

 Packed with Omega-3 Fatty Acids